Legally reviewed by:

 If you switch attorneys or decide to represent yourself, your former attorney will most likely put a lien on any financial earnings you receive from the case.
 A lien is someone’s legal right to take part in the settlement proceeds from your compensation.

 Keep in mind that most attorneys will have you sign an agreement before working on your case.
 Read over the contract carefully before switching attorneys, as you may be obligated to pay for work that’s already been completed.
+It is also crucial to understand contingency fee agreements, as these ensure attorneys only get paid upon securing compensation for you, protecting your financial interests.

 Skilled Personal Injury Attorney in California

 If your injuries result from another party’s negligence, you have a right to seek compensation.
 The best way to receive fair and just compensation for your injuries is to speak with an attorney skilled in California personal injury law.
+Attorney fees are typically separate from other legal expenses and are only paid if the case is won.

 At Setareh Law, our team of legal experts is dedicated to representing accident victims.
 We have a proven track record of getting the justice our clients deserve.
 Call (310) 659-1826 or complete an online contact form to get in touch with one of our attorneys today.